splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/5-manipulating-files.md

 cd ./HelloWorld
 ```

-You can pass `mkdir` a number of folders to create, and there is a `-p` option to automate the creation of parent forders.
+You can pass `mkdir` a number of folders to create, and there is a `-p` option to automate the creation of parent folders.

 :::note
 **Call** is the term we use to describe running a command.
 So we can describe `mkdir HelloWorld` as **calling mkdir**.
 When you *call* something, you pass along th